 This book list contains affiliate links.

 Ada Twist, Scientist by Andrea Beaty, is a wonderful tale of a little girl who is a born scientist.
 Ada is curious and a little chaotic too!
 She asks questions and seeks answers and can’t stop even when she is sent to the thinking chair.
-I love that Ada is spirited and determined and as annoyed as her parents are with some of her behavior they ultimately accept and love her and her super curious mind.
+I love spirited and determined Ada.
+As annoyed as her parents are with some of her behavior, they ultimately accept and love her and her super curious mind.

 Rosie Revere Engineer by Andrea Beaty is more than just a book about an engineer who happens to be a young girl; it is about not being afraid to be different, especially when being different is amazing.
 It’s not always easy to march to the beat of your own drummer, and Rosie has a hard time at first but after a pep talk from a special mentor, everything changes.

 Zoey and Sassafras Series by Asia Citro are amazing, and I am not just saying that because the author is a close friend and I got a chance to watch her develop these books.
 Just click through and read all the Amazon reviews, these books aren’t just about science and magic they are magic.
 Zoey is a young scientist with an open mind and a heart for helping others.
 WIth her trusty cat Sassafras, that is just what they do, with science and a little bit of magic too.
 With many illustrations, these chapter books are accessible to much younger children but exciting enough to keep older kids engaged too.
 The series is my go to gift for birthday parties.